mulderp/gnucap_book/installing-gnucap.md

 ├── modelgen
 └── tests
 ```

+Next, you need to move a recent tag or branch of the project.
+You can do this with:

+    git checkout -b ....

 The project includes a gnucap shared library gnucap.so, some executables and a number of plugins.